$11.50 – $115.00

 Among pagan traditions the Elder tree was hung in buildings for protection and the sprigs used on graves to aid the transition from life to death.
 The wood was used in instrument-making because the pithy interior can be taken out to create flutes.
 A sacred blow pipe was mas made from the Elder to blow special energies into herbal healing formulas by Creek, Cherokee, Mikasuki and Seminole Native Americans.
 Many Native American nations have reported extensive knowledge on uses for various parts of Elder tree, including Elder Flower infusions for fever, bark infusions for sores, eczema, as poultice or wash.
 Fermented berries have been used as a tonic to alleviate neuritis and rheumatism.

 Dried leaves spread around home for insecticide.
 Both the flowers and the berries have a long tradition of culinary use in European medicine, primarily for winter cordials, preserves, syrup, infusions, pies and wine.
-European used elderberries and flowers for washing one’s face for beauty,
+Europeans used elderberries and flowers for washing one’s face for beauty,

 Elderberries are highly nutritious according to Alaskan herbalist Janice Schofield; they contain vitamins A, B, and C and the minerals calcium, iron and potassium.
 They also contain a fair amount of bioflavonoids, which may strengthen cardiovascular tissue including arteries in the eyes and kidneys.